Labor Supply under Temporary Wage Increases: Evidence from a Randomized Field Experiment: Results

 \subsection{Main findings}

 In Table \ref{tab:main}, we present results for the overall population of sellers using equation~\eqref{eq:regression} and the post-double LASSO selection approach.
-The coefficient of our main outcome variable, Sales, is 23.25, and the mean sales in the control group is 110.68, implying a 21 percent increase in issues sold following treatment.
-For ln(Sales), the effect is bigger but less precisely estimated.
-Judging from the coefficients of Electronic sales and Cash sales, the increase is driven by electronic sales, as expected.
-The coefficients on Hours worked were 10.99 (control group mean 27.11), and on working Days 2.56 (control group mean 10.66), implying large effects on working time.
-In this case, full monthly reference dependence would mean a decrease of 20 percent in the number of issues sold, since the price increase was 25 percent.
+The coefficient of our main outcome variable, Sales, is 23.25, and the mean sales in the control group is 110.68, implying a 21 percent increase in copies sold following treatment.
+For ln(Sales), the effect is positive but less precisely estimated.
+Based on the coefficients for Electronic sales and Cash sales, the increase is driven by Electronic sales, as expected.
+The coefficient on Hours was 10.99 (control group mean 27.11), and on Days, 2.56 (control group mean 10.66), implying large effects on working time.
+As a simple income-targeting benchmark, if all sales were bonus-eligible and sellers held their monthly income fixed, a 25 percent increase in commission would imply a 20 percent decrease in the number of copies sold.
 Instead, we find evidence of sales and sales efforts increasing.